 From a young age, Joanna's parents taught her the importance of saving — a lesson she's carried with her through adulthood.
 Having a nest egg seemed like a no-brainer because the idea of putting aside money for the future has always appealed to her.
 It's the reason she cautions her clients to stay under budget on home renovations; you never know when you're going to need that extra money.

-Chip, on the other hand, had a more relaxed attitude about money — the result of a different upbringing. "[My parents] taught me to take that nest egg and throw that thing out the window, and go for it.
-You only live once — there will be plenty of time to sleep when you're dead,"
+Chip, on the other hand, had a more relaxed attitude about money, the result of a different upbringing. "[My parents] taught me to take that nest egg and throw that thing out the window, and go for it.
+You only live once — there will be plenty of time to sleep when you're dead," he said.

 Throughout a marriage, every couple — even those who disagree on matters like money — finds what works for them.
 And given their success both on- and off-screen, it seems like the Gaineses have found their recipe for success.